Q.1. What are the components of a solution? [NCT 2019]

 (b) What is meant by malleability?
 Name any two substances that are malleable.
 [CBSE 2016]

-Ans. (a) Element is a substance which is made up only one kind of atoms.
+Ans. (a) Element is a substance that is made up of only one kind of atom.

 Q.14.
 Describe an activity to show that particles of matter have spaces between them.
 [CBSE 2015]